 The best thing about having a bucket list, is that you can add items to it all the time.
 However, the intent of such a list is that you eventually check some of these items off.
 If you’re just collecting them without a real intent of doing them, then it really isn’t a goal, is it?

 I recently talked to a man who told me that he never been to Europe, but always wanted to.
 He is an established adult and with the means to travel, yet chose not to.
 That to me is just sad.

 Maybe it’s different viewpoint for those non-travelling types that put off travel till their kids move out, they retire, they finally save up for that trip, etc. They live their lives waiting and hoping to do those things as years pass them by.
-I don’t understand that kind of thinking, nor can I relate to it.
+It is hard for me to understand that kind of thinking, nor can I relate to it.

 I don’t want to live my life waiting.
-I make travel goals and try to achieve them.
-Some I am able to achieve sooner, and some are more down the line.
+I make travel goals and try to meet them.
+Some I am able to make them come true sooner, and some are more down the line.
 Plus, I always seem to find new items to add, which makes the list very flexible and fluid.

 Do you have a bucket list?
 Have you finally check off that place/thing you always wanted to do?
 How do you find new items to add?
 Let me know!